Adam-I07/MRI-Image-Annotation-Tool/README.md

 1. Make sure you have python 3.9 or above installed.
+2. Install the following libararies.
+Pillow, OpenCV, Numpy, Matplotlib, Pydicom, segment_anything.
+The following are the commands to do this:
-2. Install the following libararies: pip install opencv-python-headless Pillow numpy matplotlib pydicom pip install git+https://github.com/facebookresearch/segment-anything.git
+    pip install opencv-python-headless Pillow numpy matplotlib pydicom pip install git+https://github.com/facebookresearch/segment-anything.git
 3. Go to the following website: https://github.com/facebookresearch/segment-anything#model-checkpoints and download the "ViT-H SAM model" and once downloaded place the model in the segemnt_anything_checkpoints folder.
 Make sure the path model is named: "sam_vit_h_4b8939.pth".